jhpyle/docassemble/_docs/documents.md

   password: nelson
 {% endhighlight %}

-The `password` can be specified in the following ways:

-* If set to a string, only the "user" password will be set.
-* If set to a list, the first element is the "owner" password and the second element is the "user" password.
-* If set to a [Python dict], the value of the `owner` key is the "owner" password and the value of the `user` key is the "user" password.

-If the user password and the owner password are the same, then only the "user" password will be set.
+There are two passwords that can be set: an "owner" password and a "user" password.
+The `password` sets the "user" password.
+To set the "owner" password, specify `owner password`:

+{% highlight yaml %}
+question: |
+  Here is your document.
+attachment:
+  name: Your letter
+  filename: letter
+  pdf template file: letter_template.pdf
+  password: nelson
+  owner password: abc123
+{% endhighlight %}

 ## <a name="template password"></a>Using encrypted templates